shaunpez/shaunpezeshki.com/src/blog/post-18.md

 ## A Supporter and Builder

 He wasn't just my father; he was a homework helper, problem solver, a chef, and builder, always there to support both me and my sister.
 He had a knack for skillfully crafting things like decks, fixing household items, and constructing interiors that made our home more functional and welcoming.
-His dedication to improving our lives through these practical acts of service showed his deep love and commitment to our family’s well-being.
+His dedication to improving our lives through these practical acts of service showed his deep love and commitment to our family's well-being.

 Despite his illness weakening his physical strength, it never diminished his spirit.
 He persevered in fixing, building, and improving, driven by a deep desire to ensure that my mom and our family were well taken care of.
 Each project he undertook was more than just maintenance; it was his way of securing my mom's comfort and minimizing any future challenges she might face in retirement.